jbcoe/iso_cpp_extension_methods/cpp_extension_methods.md

 Compiler warnings may be desirable.
 [Note that the an issue very similar to that above is already present when derived class methods shadow virtual base class methods.]

+##Combining extension methods with concepts
+We can write generic extension methods and constrain them with concepts.
+Concept-constrained extension methods can be used to enable member-function-style invocation only when a given free function invocation is valid.

+    class C;

+    void foo(C& c, int x);

+    C c;
+    c.foo(0); // will not compile

+    template <typename T>
+    concept bool FreeFooable() {
+      return requires(T& t, int i) {
+        {foo(t, i)} -> void;
+      };
+    }

+    // Naming the first parameter 'this' makes 'foo' an extension method void foo(FreeFooable* this, int i) {
+      foo(*this, i);
+    }

+    c.foo(0); // calls foo(&c,0)

+The concept-constrained code above allows member function invocation to work for any type for which an equivalent free function can be found.

 # Comparison with existing uniform call proposals
 The extension methods proposed by N1585 do not require `this` to be unique nor